-Hummus and falafelare practically part of our standard American culinary vocabulary these days, and it’s no surprise why: Middle Eastern food is delicious.
-But these aren’t just foods that you can buy on the street for a late-night snack; Middle Eastern dishes are easy to make at home, as long as you have the right ingredients.
+Hummus and falafel are practically part of our standard American culinary vocabulary these days, and it’s no surprise why: Middle Eastern food is delicious.
+These aren’t just foods that you can order at restaurants or pick up at the store for a late-night snack; Middle Eastern recipes are easy to make at home, as long as you have the right ingredients.

 While there are many ingredients that make up the Middle Eastern kitchen, here are a dozen to start with and a few ideas of what to do with them.

-1. Yogurt.
 Yogurt has been a popular food in the Middle East for thousands of years and is commonly mixed into a sauce to serve with meats or as a side dish.
 It’s often blended with cilantro, cucumbers and even dill.
-Traditionally yogurt used in Middle Eastern cooking is thick in consistency, and there is even the popular Labneh, a soft, spreadable cheese made from yogurt.
-The easiest way to obtain a thicker consistency is to strain your yogurt through a cheesecloth for a few hours in the refrigerator.
+Traditionally yogurt used in Middle Eastern cooking is thick in consistency.
+Recipes also often call for labneh, a soft, spreadable cheese made from yogurt.
+If you don’t have labneh, the easiest way to obtain a thicker consistency is to strain your yogurt through a cheesecloth for a few hours in the refrigerator.
 Try these Lamb Kofte Kebabs with a Cucumber Yogurt Sauce.

-3. Sumac.
-The dark brick red of powdered, dry sumac brings color to any meal, and the spice is an essential in fattoush salad, za’atar and tabbouleh.
+The dark brick red hue of powdered, dry sumac brings color to any meal, and the spice is an essential ingredient in fattoush salad, za’atar, and tabbouleh.
 Rarely used in Western cooking, it abounds in the Middle East, particularly Lebanon.
-Its tart, fruity flavor is used to add acidity to a dish.
+Its tart, fruity flavor adds a pop of bright acidity to any dish.
 If you can’t find sumac, a squeeze of lemon is a good substitute.

-4. Olive oil.
-While we often think of olive oil in a Mediterranean context, it’s also a cornerstone of Middle Eastern cooking, at its most basic, just drizzled over dishes as a condiment.
+Olive oil is also a cornerstone of Middle Eastern cooking.
+At its most basic, it’s drizzled over dishes as a condiment.
 With the many health benefits of olive oil, there’s no reason why you shouldn’t be adding it to more of your cooking.

-6. Pomegranate molasses.
-Cultivated since ancient times, the pomegranate has its roots in Iran and across the Middle East you’ll find it in a variety of forms, from streetside juice stands in Afghanistan to the sweet molasses that you’ll find in many markets across the region.
-As a dressing for fattoush salad, as a base for Persian Khoresh Fesenjan, pomegranate chicken stew, or a marinade for lamb kaftes, pomegranate molasses is key anytime you want to add a sweet-and-sour element to a dish.
+Cultivated since ancient times, the pomegranate has its roots in Iran.
+You’ll find a variety of pomegranate dishes across the Middle East, from street-side juice stands in Afghanistan, to the sweet molasses available in many markets across the region.
+Pomegranate molasses is used dressing for fattoush salad, a base for Persian Khoresh Fesenjan, and as a marinade for lamb kaftes.
+Pomegranate molasses is key anytime you want to add a sweet-and-sour element to a dish.

-8. Couscous.
 Couscous can refer to the ingredient, a coarsely ground pasta made from semolina, or the dish, a staple of Berber cuisine in North African Maghreb.
 There’s also Israeli Couscous, which is also made from semolina, but takes a larger, pearl form.
-Pair it with lamb sausagefor a hearty dinner.
+Pair it with lamb sausage for a hearty dinner.

-10. Mint.
 You’ll find fresh mint used in everything from tea to sauces in Middle Eastern cuisine, which is no surprise since the herb is thought to have originated in Asia and the Mediterranean region.
-You can chop it up and throw on salad or make a yogurt sauce or use it to steep asimple mint tea.
+You can chop it up and throw on a salad, make a yogurt sauce, or use it to steep a simple mint tea.

-11. Saffron.
 The delicate red threads of saffron provide flavor to numerous Middle Eastern dishes, from delicious Persian rice with almonds and raisins to roasted lamb.
-You’ll know a saffron dish when you see it as the spice gives a beautiful golden hue.
+You’ll know a saffron dish when you see it—the spice gives rice and grains a beautiful golden hue.
 Try it in a Saffron Bulgur Pilaf.

-12. Feta.
-Tangy, creamy feta makes several important contributions to any Middle Eastern meal.
-Though it’s a fresh cheese, like mozzarella, blocks of the white cheese are brined, giving it a characteristic tanginess–just like lemons, sumac, and pomegranate molasses.
-Depending on the country, feta can be made from sheep’s, goat’s, or cow’s milk, or a combination.
+Tangy, creamy feta is a delicious addition to many Middle Eastern meals.
+Feta fresh cheese, like mozzarella, but blocks of fresh feta are brined, giving the cheese its characteristic tanginess.
+Depending on the country, feta can be made from sheep’s, goat’s, cow’s milk, or a combination.
 If you prefer less tanginess, soak the feta in water or milk for 30 minutes before serving.